Register your Information for Free Stone Samples Sent Express to You!

 • Weed Control: Apply a weed killer annually to prevent weed growth between the pavers.
 You can also reapply joint or polymeric sand to fill gaps and deter weeds.

 • Stain Removal: Address spills immediately to prevent stains.
-Use a mixture of water and mild detergent for organic stains like leaves or food.
-For oil stains, apply a degreaser designed explicitly for pavers.
+For organic stains like leaves or food, use water and mild detergent.
+For oil stains, apply a degreaser designed specifically for pavers.

 • Sealing: Consider sealing your pavers to protect them from stains, water damage, and UV rays.
 Reapply the sealant every 2-3 years or as the manufacturer recommends.